Equivariant Heegaard genus of reducible 3-manifolds: Orbifold thin position

+If each component of $S$ is separating, then so is each component of $\ob{S}$ and equality holds.
 Let $W'$ be a component of $W|_S$.
 Its image in $(M,T)$ is a component of $(M,T)|_S$.
 If $W'$ were orbifold-reducible, then its image would be also, by the Equivariant Sphere Theorem.
 But this contradicts the fact that $\ob{S}$ is an efficient system of summing spheres.
-As $W$ contains no nonseparating 2-spheres, no component of $W|_S$ contains an essential sphere.

 Suppose that some $S_0 \cpt S$ is inessential.
 Then it bounds a 3-ball $B \subset W$.
 Without loss of generality, we may assume that $S_0$ is innermost; i.e. the interior of $B$ is disjoint from $S$.
 The image of $B$ in $(M,T)$ is then the quotient of $B$ by its stabilizer.
 By \cite{Zimmermann96}, it is a trivial ball compressionbody and its boundary is inessential.
 This contradicts the fact that $\ob{S}$ is efficient.
 Thus, each component of $S$ is essential. \end{proof}